The history of Bitcoin is short and filled with action, has already reshaped the way we experience digital currencies in its 11 years of existence.

 In the years prior, many people had attempted to create a form of digital money but failed to do so.

 2009 – Bitcoin Genesis

-Shortly after, on the 3rd of January 2009, Bitcoin finally came to existence.
-The open source software generated and rewarded Bitcoins for a process known as mining.
+Shortly after, on the 3rd of January 2009, Bitcoin finally came into existence.
+The open-source software generated and rewarded Bitcoins for a process known as mining.

-This remarkable event in the history of Bitcoin signalizes the official start of the first decentralised digital currency.
+This remarkable event in the history of Bitcoin signalizes the official start of the first decentralized digital currency.

 During its first days, Bitcoin had no transactional value and a very limited audience, mainly consisted of cryptographers and programmers.

 One of those programmers and early contributors to the project, Hal Finney, was the first person to receive Bitcoin.

 On January 12th, 2009, Satoshi Nakamoto sends him 10 BTC as a test.